-- a.
+a.
 Selection of a base flood that is based upon engineering calculations, which permit a consideration of such flood factors as its expected frequency of occurrence, the area inundated, and the depth of inundation.
 The base flood selected for this ordinance is representative of large floods, which are characteristic of what can be expected to occur on the particular streams subject to this ordinance.
-The base flood is the flood that is estimated to have a one percent chance of being equaled or exceeded in any given year as delineated on the Federal Insurance Administrator's FIS, and illustrative materials for the City of Kennett, Missouri, dated December 4, 1979, as amended, and any future revisions thereto. - b.
-Calculation of water surface profiles are based on a standard hydraulic engineering analysis of the capacity of the stream channel and overbank areas to convey the regulatory flood.
+The base flood is the flood that is estimated to have a one percent (1%) chance of being equaled or exceeded in any given year as delineated on the Federal Insurance Administration's (FIS), and illustrative materials for Christian County, dated November 2, 2023, as amended, and any future revisions hereto.